 What day is the Lord’s Day?

 The Bible uses the phrase the “Lord’s day” only once in Revelation 1:10, so we know the Lord does have a special day.
 But there is not one single verse in the whole Bible that refers to Sunday as the “Lord’s Day.”
 However, the Bible does plainly identify the Sabbath as the Lord’s Day.
 The only day ever blessed by the Lord or claimed by Him as His holy day is the Seventh day Sabbath.
 Matthew 12:8 “For the son of man is Lord even of the Sabbath day.”
+Jesus did not say I AM the Sabbath, or I am LORD Sabbath!
+Jesus said, “I am Lord OF the Sabbath!”

 It was Jesus who made the Sabbath at creation and is the reason for His claim to be Lord of the Sabbath day.
 (Mark 2:28) If Jesus is the Lord of the Sabbath day, then the Sabbath is the Lord’s Day.
 The vision John had on “the Lord’s day” according to Revelation 1:10 had to be the Sabbath.
 It is the only day so designated and claimed by God in the Bible.
 In writing the Ten Commandments, God called it “the Sabbath of the Lord.”